santiago-mamone/euler/README.md

 This contains solutions for problems in [Project Euler](http://projecteuler.net), written in Ruby.

-In general, the idea is to solve each problem with simple methods, finding an answer for each one in less than a few seconds; but without amining to write the most performant solution possible.
+In general, the idea is to solve each problem with simple methods, with running times under a few seconds; but without amining to write the most performant solution possible.